 What is a Project Manager?

-The role of the Project Manager arises from the need to have an internal figure in charge of coordinating actions and resources to achieve the company’s numerous objectives.
+The role defined in a Project Manager job description, speaks regarding the need to have an internal figure in charge of coordinating actions and resources to achieve the company’s numerous objectives.
 In this way, the Project Manager has a series of fixed tasks, including but not limited to, planning and designating project resources, preparing budgets and monitoring the company’s overall progress.
 This figure must not only know the necessary tools, but also have the ability to use them effectively to achieve the objectives.

 A successful Project Manager must have the capacity to lead the rest of the employees and coordinate between multiple stakeholders, as they are often in charge of forming teams, delegating tasks, and reporting back to the stakeholders.
 As project management involves many challenges, a good Project Manager is one that is resilient and adaptable to different environments and constant change.